isuruwg/react-course/README.md

 ## 4.2.
 Conditional rendering in the proper javascript way

-The way mentioned in [the section above](#41-simple-conditional) is messy and is not prefered.
+The way mentioned in [the sub-section above](#41-simple-conditional) is messy and is not prefered.
 Since calls the `render()` method whenever our page needs to be re-rendered, we can do the conditional as shown below:

 ```javascript
 //.........